skoolkid/skoolkit/sphinx/source/migration.rst

 used to group DEFB blocks by addresses that are divisible by a certain number, but the same effect can be achieved with appropriate control directives.

+The ``DefbZfill`` configuration parameter is also no longer supported.

 HTML templates
 --------------
 The :ref:`htmlTemplates` have been overhauled in SkoolKit 8.
 As a result, the